 Advantages of using VPN

 Using the VPN service, you can experience the following benefits –

 - VPN protects your server from the eyes of spies as the messages transferred using VPN are encrypted before passing between the servers and your computer.

 - When a VPN server is set between your computer and the internet servers to encrypt the information, then the speed of your internet connection won’t suffer much.
 You won’t even notice any difference in the speed.

-- Most of the VPN services are easy to install and use.
+- Most VPN services are easy to install and use.
 With the simple installation wizards, you can easily download and configure your software.

-- The services provided by top VPN services are compatible with all the popular devices such as Windows, iOS, Android and Linux operating system.
+- The services provided by top VPN services are compatible with all popular devices such as Windows, iOS, Android and Linux operating systems.

 Disadvantages of VPN

 VPNs are a great way to secure your online presence, but it has some shortcomings which can’t be completely ignored.

 - To protect your data, the VPN server has to work properly.
 But, if a server fails during your season, then message from your system will be sent unencrypted which will a huge danger to your privacy.